Let’s face it, healthy change is scary.

 “I will pack our family’s lunches before bed every night so I don’t make excuses and talk myself out of it in the morning when things are chaotic and I’m running late.”

 Small, SPECIFIC goals lead to less stress, less fear, and ultimately, more success!
-For a great goal-setting printable, check out our Goal Setting Worksheet.
+For a great goal-setting guide, check out our Crush Your Goals Worksheet.

 The reality is that you may make mistakes or hit bumps in the road along the way; that’s just the way life goes.
 When you come across a closed door, remind yourself of your WHY, then open the door.
 Remember, mistakes only hurt for a little while, but regret will follow you for the rest of your life.